Our Faculty & Residents

 Executive Office and Administrative Assistant

 Born and raised in Minnesota, Emma graduated from Herzing University in August 2014.
 She completed the first rotation of her internship at the University of Minnesota in the predoctoral Prosthodontic Clinic.
 Emma enjoys prosthodontics because of the diversity of assisting duties and the opportunity to help patients and residents alike.
 After she received her license in October of 2014, she applied to the U of M Graduate Prosthodontic Clinic and has been employed since November 2014.
-Emma currently resides in Lino Lakes and she enjoys fishing, camping, softball, and snowboarding in her spare time.
+Emma currently resides in the north metro and she enjoys fishing, camping, softball, and snowboarding in her spare time.